UltraEngine/Documentation/CPP/ProjectCreation.md

 ## Compiling on macOS

 Double-click the .xcodeproj file to open the macOS project in [Xcode](https://apps.apple.com/us/app/xcode/id497799835) 12.2 or later.
-Press command + R to build and run your project.
+Press **Command + R** to build and run your project.

 ## Compiling on Linux

-You must install required development libraries by running this line in the terminal:
+You must install the GCC compiler and required development libraries by running this line in the terminal:

 ```txt
 sudo apt install build-essential libx11-dev libxmu-dev libxft-dev libxcursor-dev